|This is an unofficial version.

 The department must provide a person convicted of an offence described in subsection 25.1(1) with a written notice setting out the amount that the person owes to the Crown for the value of the fish involved in the offence and the deadline for payment.
 The payment deadline must be at least 60 days after the notice is sent.

-The amount that a person who is convicted of an offence described in subsection 25.1(1) owes to the Crown for the value of the fish involved in the offence may be enforced by action in the Court of Queen's Bench.
+The amount that a person who is convicted of an offence described in subsection 25.1(1) owes to the Crown for the value of the fish involved in the offence may be enforced by action in the Court of King's Bench.

 The minister may make regulations establishing the value of fish.